coderefinery/coderefinery.org/content/repository.md

   and how you plan to use this service.
 - If you do not receive a confirmation email after signing up, you are possibly auto-blocked (we do this to prevent spam registrations).
 In this case please contact us and we unblock you.
-Please also check your spam folder, though.
+Please also check your spam folder.
 - If you sign in as part of a course, please ask your course organizer to write to us and send us a list of all students to be enabled.
 This is to avoid getting the same request 20-30 times within a day or two.
 - We will then promptly enable your account.